ibm-cloud-docs/vmwaresolutions/vcenter/vc_nsx-t_orderinginstance.md

 ## Results after you order vCenter Server with NSX-T instances
 {: #vc_nsx-t_orderinginstance-results}

-The deployment of the instance starts automatically.
-You receive confirmation that the order is being processed and you can check the status of the deployment by viewing the instance details.
+* The deployment of the instance starts automatically and you receive confirmation that the order is being processed.
+You can check the deployment status, including any issues that might require your attention, by viewing the **Deployment History** section of the instance details.

-When the instance is successfully deployed, the components that are described in [Technical specifications for vCenter Server with NSX-T instances](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_nsx-t_overview#vc_nsx-t_overview-specs) are installed on your VMware virtual platform.
+* When the instance is successfully deployed, the components that are described in [Technical specifications for vCenter Server with NSX-T instances](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_nsx-t_overview#vc_nsx-t_overview-specs) are installed on your VMware virtual platform.
 The ESXi servers that you ordered are grouped as **cluster1** by default.

-When the instance is ready to use, the status of the instance is changed to **Ready to Use** and you receive a notification by email.
+* When the instance is ready to use, the status of the instance is changed to **Ready to Use** and you receive a notification by email.

-When you order a secondary instance, the VMware vSphere Web Client for the primary instance (linked to the secondary one) might be restarted after your secondary instance order is completed.
+* When you order a secondary instance, the VMware vSphere Web Client for the primary instance (linked to the secondary one) might be restarted after your secondary instance order is completed.

 ## What to do next
 {: #vc_nsx-t_orderinginstance-next}